We do not have enough data on this route to provide a reliable graph showing how many days before departure it is the best to book.

 There is no direct flight on the route from Malaga to Vilnius

-The shortest flights with change last about 8h 20min.
+The shortest flights with a change last approx. 8h 20min.

 Official language: Lithuanian